Jese310S/Zen-CLI/README.md

 ## Authentication & Dotenv

 The authentication for the API uses basic authentication.
-To use the App you will need to be given the username and password by myself.
-You could also sign up for a Zendesk account and use your usename and password in the way shown in the .env_sample file.
+To use the App you will need to be given the username and password.
+Rename the dev.example.env file to .env.
+In that file enter the username and password given into the variables.
+This should now allow the API to authenticate with the environment variables.

 ## How to Install